digitalpalidictionary/rus/src/setup_advanced.md

 1. **Whole words** finds entire words (needs to be 4 or more letters long)
 2. **Plain text** finds any part of a word (needs to be 4 or more letters long)
 3. **Wildcards** is like plain text with the use of wildcards like *
-4. **Regex** allows for very accurate serching using Regular Expressions.
+4. **Regex** allows for very accurate searching using Regular Expressions.

 ![mode](pics/advanced-setup/mode.png)